Certainty Blog

 Environmental Risks:

-Energy oil and gas firms must embrace sustainable energy practices that lower their environmental footprint and migrate to a greener future to mitigate these threats.
-This includes lowering carbon emissions, using renewable energy, implementing carbon capture and storage technology, and properly disposing of waste.
+Energy, oil, and gas firms must embrace sustainable energy practices that reduce their environmental footprint and accelerate the transition to cleaner alternatives — cutting carbon emissions, scaling renewable energy, implementing carbon capture and storage, and establishing responsible waste disposal systems.

 Social Risks:

-Energy oil and gas businesses must embrace social energy practices that respect human rights and promote social responsibility in order to mitigate these dangers.
-This includes assuring worker health, safety, and satisfaction, as well as engaging in stakeholder communication that emphasizes accountability, honoring indigenous rights and interests, and assisting with community development.
+Energy, oil, and gas businesses must adopt social energy practices that respect human rights and promote social responsibility: assuring worker health, safety, and fair compensation; engaging stakeholders through transparent and accountable communication; honoring indigenous rights and free, prior, and informed consent; and supporting community development initiatives.

 Governance Risks:

-To reduce these risks, energy oil and gas businesses must implement governance energy practices that improve openness and accountability.
-This involves obeying environmental legislation, providing emissions data, linking executive pay to sustainability indicators, adhering to ethical codes of conduct, and communicating with relevant stakeholders.
+To reduce these risks, energy, oil, and gas businesses must implement governance practices that improve openness and accountability: complying with environmental legislation, providing independently verified emissions data, linking executive compensation to sustainability indicators, adhering to ethical codes of conduct, and engaging proactively with all relevant stakeholders.

 Mobile Telecoms: Connecting Responsibly